GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

 When computing the expected ground-motions by each GMPE, the SMT leverages the OpenQuake Engine's capabilities to construct a finite rupture for each event from the available information for each earthquake, from which the distance metrics for each GMPE (e.g. rjb, rrup) can be automatically computed relative to each site (i.e. station) in the flatfile (i.e., the distance metrics provided in a flatfile for a given record are not used in a residual analysis).

 Parsers are provided in the smt for the most widely used flatfile formats (e.g. ESM, NGAWest2).
-The currently available parsers within the smt module can be found in ``oq-mbtk.openquake.smt.residuals.parsers``.
+The currently available parsers within the smt module can be found in ``oq-mbtk\openquake\smt\residuals\parsers``.

 In this example, we will consider the ESM (Engineering Strong-Motion database) 2018 format parser for the parsing of a subset of the ESM 2018 flatfile comprising of active shallow crustal earthquakes from Albania and the surrounding regions.
 The example residual analysis considered here consequently focuses on identifying the most appropriate GMPEs for predicting ground-motions generated from active shallow crustal earthquakes in Albania.